Disclosing Blindness/ Low Vision

 - The employer or staff might feel that you cannot perform a job that sighted people typically perform.
 If they hire you, it would mean other employees would have to perform some or most of the tasks the employee in your position is supposed to take care of.

-- Some employers may think your disability disclosure is a scam to set them up for an Americans with Disabilities Act (ADA) non-compliance lawsuit.
+- Some employers may think your disclosure is a scam to set them up for an Americans with Disabilities Act (ADA) non-compliance lawsuit.

 During the interview, in person, or on the phone.